grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 In this sample data source, there is a 50% chance that the health check will be successful.
 Make sure to return appropriate error messages to the users, informing them about what is misconfigured in the data source.

 Open `/pkg/plugin/datasource.go`.
-In this file you'll see that the `SampleDatasource` struct also implements the [backend.CheckHealthHandler](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend?tab=doc#CheckHealthHandler) interface.
-Navigate to the `CheckHealth` method to see how the health check for this sample plugin is implemented.
+In this file, you'll see that the `Datasource` struct also implements the [backend.CheckHealthHandler](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend?tab=doc#CheckHealthHandler) interface.
+Go to the `CheckHealth` method to see how the health check for this sample plugin is implemented.

+To learn more, refer to other Health Check implementations in our [examples repository](https://github.com/grafana/grafana-plugin-examples/).

 ## Add authentication